-The speakers on this device is alright and is not something you would replace a set of speakers in your home for but it gets the job done.
-I was able to listen to some music without going nuts over the sound for an hour or two while testing YouTube, Netflix and so fore.
+The speakers on this device are alright and are not something you would replace a set of speakers in your home for but it gets the job done.
+I was able to listen to some music without going nuts over the sound for an hour or two while testing YouTube, Netflix and so forth.

 Before we get onto this section I want to stress that this is NOT a gaming tablet nor do they market the tablet as so.
-This section is purely out of interest about doing what I could do on the Surface Pro.
-Secondly due to storage I used an external USB flash drive which sucked in terms of loading speed so count that in mind for my few comments below.
+This section is purely out of interest in doing what I could do on the Surface Pro.
+Secondly, due to storage, I used an external USB flash drive which sucked in terms of loading speed so count that in mind for my few comments below.

 The first game I tried playing was Rimworld.
 It worked fine on it … for a while until the game started to slow down massively.
 There are mods that you can download for Rimworld that removes a lot of the pawns but I never wanted to try it with that.

-The last game I tried was naturally Final Fantasy XIV which did work at quite low frame rate (around 20-30fps).
-I was able to do this by turning down every single setting, lowering the amount of objects I could see at once and setting the resolution down to VGA (640×480).
-I did not try any dungeons or raids as I simply could not connect my Xbox One Wifi Adaptor due to using the other USB port for the flash drive (and bluetooth never worked on this controller although the device did see it).
+The last game I tried was naturally Final Fantasy XIV which did work at quite a low frame rate (around 20-30fps).
+I was able to do this by turning down every single setting, lowering the number of objects I could see at once and setting the resolution down to VGA (640×480).
+I did not try any dungeons or raids as I could not connect my Xbox One Wifi Adaptor due to using the other USB port for the flash drive (and Bluetooth never worked on this controller although the device did see it).

 Out of interest I also tried the Stream in-house streaming or whatever it was called and it worked pretty well.
 Some hiccups here with the frame rate but it was playable.

-The battery is going to be a very mixed feelings as I feel this is where the device fails.
+The battery will be a very mixed feeling as I feel this is where the device fails.
 Overall the battery life itself isn’t bad at all.
-I left the screen on (although not that bright) while leaving the tablet to play music all night and when I went to sleep at 1am it was still playing music from Jewish Music Stream when I woke up at around 11am.
+I left the screen on (although not that bright) while leaving the tablet to play music all night and when I went to sleep at 1 am it was still playing music from Jewish Music Stream when I woke up at around 11 am.

 So a pretty strong battery … but that is the flaw.
-The tablet itself takes forever to charge using the build in micro USB.
-Sadly there is no other power connector and I tried many hi-speed cables, wall adaptors and my trusty PC and the results was the same – it was very slow charging.
+The tablet itself takes forever to charge using the built-in micro USB.
+Sadly there is no other power connector and I tried many high-speed cables, wall adaptors and my trusty PC and the results were the same – it was very slow charging.

 Want to know how slow?
-I been charging it from this afternoon from about 3pm to 1am the next day and it is 11%.
-Yep, I’ll let that sink in – horrible ain’t it.
-I am going to try other chargers and see if there is any firmware updates but just be warned this tablet can take ages to charge.
+I have been charging it from this afternoon from about 3 pm to 1 am the next day, which is 11%.
+Yep, I’ll let that sink in – horrible ain’t it?
+I am going to try other chargers and see if there are any firmware updates but just be warned this tablet can take ages to charge.

-Its worth saying that when plugged it that it was always getting a charge.
+It’s worth saying that when plugged in it was always getting a charge.